alipzsh/knowledge-base/magic parameters.md

     - find it --> in a loop, split the parameter in half, try to find and exclude the problematic parameter (and possibly exploring the issue later).
+- the more unknown the parameter, the more interesting it is.